Sharp0802/XmlSharp/README.md

 # XmlSharp
-lib for easy serialization to xml in C#
+lib for easy serialization to xml in C#/.Net Standard 2.0

-for .Net Standard 2.0